quincysire/python-p4-iam-putting-it-all-together-lab/README.md

 - `instructions` that is a `String` type.
 - `minutes_to_complete` that is an `Integer` type.

-Add database constraints for the `Recipe` model:
+Add validations for the `Recipe` model:

-Your `Recipe` model should also:

-- constrain the `title` to be present.
+- `title` must be present.
-- constrain the `instructions` to be present and at least 50 characters long, alternately you may use a custom validation.
+- `instructions` must be present and at least 50 characters long.

 Run the migrations after creating your models.
 You'll need to run `flask db init` before running `flask db revision autogenerate` or